lu-cs-sde/codeprober/README.md

 ### My problem isn't listed above

-Check the terminal where you started CodeProber.jar If no message there helps you, please open an issue in this repository!
+Check the terminal where you started codeprober.jar If no message there helps you, please open an issue in this repository!

 ## Building - Client